davelina2/aipnd-project/README.md

-# AI Programming with Python Project
+# AI Programming with FME

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+Project code for ETL development using FME Transforming plain data to Spatial ...........